 That being said, an anti-inflammatory diet is recommended along with a meal composition that controls blood sugar swings.
 This way we can limit the immune system’s job of fighting secondary sources of inflammation and focus on the big picture.
 Or simply try to start a whole foods diet and just see how you feel.
 Remember, sugar is a friend to pathogens.
 We talk more about this in Part 3.

 Additionally, pathogens love an acidic diet.
 By consuming lots of non-starchy veggies with each meal, you can naturally “alkalinize” your meals while getting lots of phytonutrients.
-You can learn more at functionalhealth4u.com/resources/common-health-issues/acidity/.
+You can learn more here.

 If you are consuming foods cause an immune response, you are adding to our inflammatory load.
-You can learn more about food sensitivities in Part 3.
+You can learn more about food sensitivities here..

 Finally, it is important that your digestion is working effectively, or you might not get the nutrients you need or the inability to break down foods leading to another source of inflammation.
 We talk more about this in Part 3.